 Born in 1748, Jeremy Bentham was a 19th-century English philosopher, economist, and social reformer.
-Bentham had interesting ideas about death and mourning, which shaped how he wanted his remains handled after his passing.
+Bentham had interesting ideas about mortality and mourning, which shaped how he wanted his remains handled after his passing.
 By Bentham's request, his preserved body was on public display and used for instruction.

 Bentham adopted and followed a practical life philosophy - he aimed for usefulness even in the afterlife.
 The reality of what happened to his body after he passed in 1832, however, wasn't quite what he intended.
-Bentham's corpse, especially his head, took on a fascinating, if not horrifying, transformation.
+Bentham's remains, especially his head, took on a fascinating, if not horrifying, transformation.

-Bentham decided he didn't want to remain, as he put it, "altogether useless after [his] death,” and came up with the concept of the "auto-icon."
+Bentham decided he didn't want to remain, as he put it, "altogether useless" after his passing, and came up with the concept of the auto-icon.
 Bentham envisioned the auto-icon as an accessible body ready for someone to wheel out at parties upon request.

-From an early age, Bentham knew what he wanted to happen to his body after he passed: he wished for someone to dissect, embalm, and display his body as a model for the world to see.
+From an early age, Bentham knew what he wanted to happen to his body after he passed: He wished for someone to dissect, embalm, and display his body as a model for the world to see.
 As he came closer to the end, Bentham grew increasingly focused on the specifics of his impending mummification and display.
 He allegedly carried a pair of glass eyes with him during his final decade of life for easy insertion into his head when his body was on display.

 It was the earnest desire of the late Jeremy Bentham that his body should be appropriated to an illustration of the structure and functions of the human frame.
 In compliance with this wish, Dr. Smith will deliver a lecture, over the body, on the usefulness of the knowledge of this kind to the community.
 The lecture will be delivered at the Webb-Street School of Anatomy and Medicine, Web-Street, Borough, tomorrow, at 3 o'clock; at which the honor of your presence, and that of any two friends who may wish to accompany you, is requested.

 In addition to Bentham's friends in attendance, the dissection audience included noted medical professionals, philanthropists, and several members of the government.
 Autopsies and the study of anatomy were controversial at the time.

-Dr. Smith allegedly said to the onlookers at Bentham's dissection, "If, by any appropriation of the dead, I can promote the happiness of the living, then it is my duty to conquer the reluctance I may feel to such a disposition of the dead, however well-founded or strong that reluctance may be."
+Dr. Smith allegedly said to the onlookers at Bentham's dissection, "If [...]
+I can promote the happiness of the living, then it is my duty to conquer the reluctance I may feel to such a disposition of the dead, however well-founded or strong that reluctance may be."